casper-network/docs-archive/dapp/eco-315-erc20docs/ERC20-intro.md

 ### Before getting started

 Though most smart contract developers are familiar with the ERC20, we highly recommend, you take the opportunity to carefully read through the Etherium [ERC-20 Token Standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md#).
-It provides for the definition methods we'll be implementing in the following steps:
+It provides for the definition of methods we'll be implementing.